Loading...

 This process involves checking and incorporating into the research plan the servers, repositories, databases, and training systems provided by universities or research institutions.
 Support environments for research data management and utilization are being developed at institutions such as the National Institute of Informatics and universities nationwide, and their use is encouraged.

-During Research
+Research Implementation

-Step 4: Research Data Storage
+Step 4: Research Data Retention

 Step 5: Data Search, Discovery, and Collection